 The program starts and stops at the first breakpoint.
 Now you have a large number of commands at your disposal.
-You can as an example execute statement by statement using the command next (or n)
+You can as an example execute statement by statement using the command continue the execution from the current statement to the next breakpoint.